Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Continuum decomposition of contour functions

 \begin{prop} Let $\{\ell_t\}_{t\geq0 }$ be $1/2$ times the local time of $|X|$ at 0, as above There is a deterministic constant $c>0$ (possibly depending on $\theta$ and $\kappa'$) such that a.s.\ for each $t\geq0$, $\ell_t = c \nu_h(\eta^\theta \cap \eta'([0,t]) )$. \end{prop}

 We will eventually show via a rather indirect argument that the constant $c$ of Proposition~\ref{prop:local-time} is equal to $2$ when $\kappa' =12$ and $\theta = 0$ (see Corollary~\ref{cor:c-value} below).
-It remains an open problem to compute $c$ for other $(\kappa',\theta)$ pairs.
+It remains an open problem to compute $c$ for other $(\kappa',\theta)$ pairs. \textit{Update:} The value of $c$ for general $(\kappa',\theta)$ pairs is computed in~\cite{asy-p-theta}.

 It is not immediately obvious that Proposition~\ref{prop:ppp} uniquely characterizes the joint law of the pair $(Z , \mcl A)$.
 What is obvious is that Proposition~\ref{prop:ppp} gives a complete description of the law of the process \eqb W_s = (W_s^L , W_s^R) := Z_s - Z_{\wt\tau_s} , \quad \forall s \geq 0 , \eqe which encodes the excursions of $Z$ away from $\mcl A$.
 Note that $W$ is a.s.\ continuous except at the times $\tau_s$ for $s\geq 0$ (where it has jump discontinuities in one coordinate).
 It turns out that $W$ actually determines $Z|_{[0,\infty)}$.